myspc-development/art-test/docs/widgets/widget-settings-codex.md

     ]
 );
 ```
+`ap_widget_favorites` is provided by `includes/dashboard-widgets.php`, which loads when
+`artpulse-management.php` runs.
+Ensure that file is included or implement your
+own callback; otherwise the widget will display the class fallback placeholder.

 Settings are stored in `ap_widget_settings_{id}` user meta or options when the
 `global` flag is provided.
 The REST endpoint `/artpulse/v1/widget-settings/{id}`